Explore Florida Tech Research

 After receiving a Ph.D. in civil engineering from Florida Tech, graduates are able to use their subject matter expertise to embark on any number of civil engineering careers.

 Students in Florida Tech's doctoral program experience an intimate learning environment where professors mentor and collaborate with students as professionals.
 Class sizes are small and students network with professors and classmates from around the world for a robust multicultural experience.
-The environment at Florida Tech promotes innovative, independent thinking to develop graduates with a Ph.D. in civil engineering who are positioned for leadership.
+The environment at Florida Tech promotes innovative, independent thinking to develop graduates with a Ph.D. in civil engineering who are positioned for leadership roles in engineering consulting companies, universities, and government organizations.

 Florida Tech Develops Leaders